 The ten-year compound return of the F Fund is around 3.73% (through 2018).
 In those ten years, the returns reached as high as 7.89% (in 2011) and fell as low as 0.15% (in 2018).

-The Common Stock Index Investment Fund (C Fund) is another index, and it tracks the performance of the S&P 500–one of the most comprehensive market indices.
+The Common Stock Index Investment Fund (C Fund) is another index, and it tracks the performance of the S&P 500--one of the most comprehensive market indices.
 The S&P 500 includes 500 of the biggest companies listed on the stock exchange, by market capitalization.

-Just like the F Fund, the C Fund has the potential of high returns, with the risk of bottoming out.
+Just like the F Fund, the C Fund has the potential for high returns, with the risk of bottoming out.
 That said, the last significant dip in the S&P 500 was during the recession of 2008 to 2009.

 The C Fund gave the 10-year compound returns of a whopping 13.17% in 2018, with the highest return being 32.45% in 2013.

-Small Cap Index Investment Fund, or S Fund, follows the performance of Dow Jones U.S. Completion Total Stock Market Index.
+Small Cap Index Investment Fund, or S Fund, follows the performance of the Dow Jones U.S. Completion Total Stock Market Index.
 The small-cap in the name refers to the small market capitalization of the company.
 It’s comprised of the companies that are not included in the S&P 500, so you can consider it the next best thing.